dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.1.md

 ## Updated SPA templates

-n ASP.NET Core 2.1, the Single Page Application templates for Angular, React, and React with Redux have been updated to use the standard project structures and build systems for each framework.
+In ASP.NET Core 2.1, the Single Page Application templates for Angular, React, and React with Redux have been updated to use the standard project structures and build systems for each framework.
 The Angular template is now based on Angular CLI, and the React templates are now based on create-react-app.
 For more information, see [Use the Single Page Application templates with ASP.NET Core](xref:spa/index)

 ## Microsoft.AspNetCore.App package

 ASP.NET Core 2.1 introduces a new `Microsoft.AspNetCore.App` meta-package.
 The new meta-package differs from the existing meta-package in that it reduces the number of dependencies of packages not owned or supported by the ASP.NET or .NET teams to just those deemed necessary to ensure the major framework features function.
 For more information, see [Microsoft.AspNetCore.App metapackage for ASP.NET Core 2.1](xref:fundamentals/metapackage-app).

 The `existing Microsoft.AspNetCore.All` meta-package will continue to be made available throughout the 2.x lifecycle.
-For additional details, see https://github.com/aspnet/Announcements/issues/287.
+For additional details, see [this announcement](https://github.com/aspnet/Announcements/issues/287).

 ## Potentially breaking changes